Portage Trail Conference: Championships

 The PTC has championships in 18 different sports, the most recent additions being the boys' and girls' bowling tournament in 2007 and regular-season competition in 2008.
 Most sports have champions for each division, with the exceptions of boys' tennis and girls' tennis, which are not divided into divisions because a limited number of schools offer the sport.
 In football, baseball, basketball, soccer, softball, and volleyball, the division champion is determined by the results of regular-season play.
 Other sports—cross country, golf, bowling, track and field, tennis, and wrestling—weigh the regular-season and season-ending conference tournaments equally as part of determining the season's overall champion.

 Football

 Boys' cross country

-Overall conference winner based on combination of regular-season finish and tournament finish.
+Overall conference winner based on combination of regular season finish and tournament finish.

 Girls' cross country

-Overall conference winner based on combination of regular-season finish and tournament finish.
+Overall conference winner based on combination of regular season finish and tournament finish.

 Girls' tennis

-Overall conference winner based on combination of regular-season finish and tournament finish.
+Overall conference winner based on combination of regular season finish and tournament finish.
+No champion is declared from 2020 onward due to a lack of teams.

-Golf
+Boys' golf

+Overall division winner based on combination of regular season finish and tournament finish.

+Girls' golf

-Overall division winner based on combination of regular-season finish and tournament finish.
+Overall division winner based on combination of regular season finish and tournament finish.